Pitch projects

 The dream of David Gasana, who manages the centre, has been to build a transition centre - a safe place where kids can first recover from the trauma of the streets.

 This dream is becoming reality - funded by Scots, building has started.
-The pans include an area for football, which we would love to support in some way if we are able to.
+The plans include an area for football, which we would love to support in some way if we are able to.

 https://comfortinternational.org/what-we-do/street-kids-rescue/